arthurBricq/CHIC_work/work_arthur.md

 ## TCP or UDP ?

-According to this link: http://www.skullbox.net/tcpudp.php, UDP is faster than TCP
+According to this link: http://www.skullbox.net/tcpudp.php, UDP is faster than TCP.
+The main difference is that TCP is a protocol that waits for a confirmation of received data every time a package is sent, as UDP is a streaming protocol that keeps sending data even if some error occured during the transmission of previously sent data.
+In our case, we will want to have streaming of sensed data and we don't care if some data was not sent correctly.
+Therefore, we will want to use TCP.